ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 It implements Microsoft's principles for maintaining data integrity in the cloud and Microsoft implements security, privacy, compliance, and transparency in all Microsoft cloud products and services. it is a web page that contains information and details about how Microsoft supports security, privacy, compliance, and transparency in all Microsoft cloud products and services, and is not relevant here.

 The Trust Center is an important part of the Microsoft Trusted Cloud Initiative, providing support and resources to the legal and compliance community
+- don't require Azure subscription
 - In-depth information about security, privacy, compliance offerings, policies, features, and practices across Microsoft cloud products.
 - Additional resources for each topic.
 - Links to the security, privacy, and compliance blogs and upcoming events.
 - is a great resource for people in your organization who might play a role in security, privacy, and compliance

-- don't require Azure subscription
+#### Microsoft Service Trust Portal
+- Documentation that can be used to show Microsoft's compliance efforts
+- **Penetration test results**. you can see the results of penetration testing by an independent third party.
+- **Security Evaluation**.

 access [Trust Center](https://www.microsoft.com/en-ca/trust-center?rtc=1)